-We compete with a number of private equity funds, other investment entities and individuals for investment opportunities.
+We compete for attractive investment opportunities with private equity funds, venture capital partnerships and corporations, venture capital affiliates of industrial and financial companies, SBICs and wealthy individuals.
 Some of these competitors are substantially larger and have greater financial resources, and some are subject to different and frequently less stringent regulation.
 As a result of this competition, we may not be able to take advantage of attractive investment opportunities from time to time and there can be no assurance that we will be able to identify and make investments that satisfy our objectives.